-Refer to "Voice Command" for further details.
+Refer to "Voice Command" in "Understanding The Features Of Your Vehicle."

 Voice Command Button Uconnect® Phone - If Equipped

 Press this button to operate the Uconnect® Phone feature (if equipped).
 Refer to "Voice Command" for further details.

 If your vehicle is not equipped with or this feature is not available on your vehicle, a "Not Equipped With Uconnect Phone" message will display on the radio screen.